Questions about

 You can configure which roles receive which notifications from Settings → WhatsApp.

 Orders already received will remain visible in the KDS.
 New WhatsApp orders from customers won't come through until connectivity is restored.
-The manager's walk-in form (which staff can use to manually create tokens) works on cached state briefly, but full functionality requires a connection.
+The manager's walk-in form works on cached state briefly, but full functionality requires a connection.

 For high-traffic environments, we recommend keeping a mobile data hotspot as backup.
 Most restaurant-grade broadband comes with failover — check with your ISP.

 From Settings → Tables, add tables individually or use bulk-add (e.g. "add 10 tables starting from Table 1, 4-seater").
 Each table has a number, section, and capacity.
-Changes take effect immediately — customers ordering from WhatsApp will see the updated table list within 5 minutes.
+Changes take effect immediately.

 Customers type "Reserve a table" or tap the Reservation option.
 Munafe launches a native WhatsApp Flow — a structured form inside the chat where they pick a date, time, and party size without leaving WhatsApp.
 They can also pay an advance to confirm the booking.